 What are the team’s priorities, and who has time to work on this initiative?
 Before you allocate human resources, think through each team member’s capacity and priorities.
 How can you help team members do their best work and have the highest impact?

-If you aren’t sure what’s on everyone’s plate, use a workload management tool to view team member capacity, get ahead of upcoming projects, and spot burnout before it happens.Try workload management with Asana for free
+If you aren’t sure what’s on everyone’s plate, use a workload management tool to view team member capacity, get ahead of upcoming projects, and spot burnout before it happens.Manage team workloads with Asana